zeppe-lin/start-stop-daemon/README.md

 ABOUT
 -----
-This directory contains *start-stop-daemon* (*SSD*), a tool that is used to control the creation and termination of system-level processes.
+This directory contains _start-stop-daemon_ (_SSD_), a tool that is used to control the creation and termination of system-level processes.

-This distribution is a fork of CRUX' *SSD* as of commit 6209edb (Sat Apr 17 2021).
-The CRUX' version of *SSD* is a patched version of Debian's *SSD* from dpkg distribution with adjustments for CRUX.
+This distribution is a fork of CRUX' _SSD_ as of commit 6209edb (Sat Apr 17 2021).
+The CRUX' version of _SSD_ is a patched version of Debian's _SSD_ from dpkg distribution with adjustments for CRUX.
-This *SSD* have the following little differences:
+This _SSD_ have the following little differences:
   * applied CRUX' patch by default
   * removed systemd-related code
   * build files have been adjusted to suckless style

-See git log for further differences.
+See git log for complete/further differences.

 The original sources can be downloaded from:
   1. git://crux.nu/tools/start-stop-daemon.git